iansu/talks/talks/zero-dependency-clis/slides-v3.md

 Those are great test frameworks and are a good option in a larger project like a microservice or a frontend App.

-A lot of libraries literally have a single JS file and a single test file with a handful of tests.
+A lot of libraries on npm literally have a single JS file and a single test file with a handful of tests.

-There's another npm package called TAP which is a basic test runner.

-It was created by Isaac, the founder of npm, who's created many popular npm packages.

-The new Node.js test runner is built with TAP or really is just TAP.
 -->

 ---